-- Increasing KDF iterations will increase running time linearly. - The amount of KDF parallelism you can use depends on your machine's CPU.
+- The amount of KDF parallelism you can use depends on your machine's CPU.
 Generally, Max.
-Parallelism = Num. of Cores x 2.

-iOS limits app memory for autofill.
-Increasing iterations from the default 64 MB may result in errors while unlocking the vault with autofill.
+Parallelism = Num. of Cores x 2. - iOS limits app memory for autofill.
+Increasing memory from the default 64 MB may result in errors while unlocking the vault with autofill.